drivendataorg/zamba/docs/docs/configurations.md

 #### `output_class_names (bool, optional)`

 Setting this option to `True` yields the most concise output `zamba` is capable of.
-The highest species probability in a video is taken to be the _only_ species in that video, and the output returned is simply the video name and the name of the s pecies with the highest class probability, or `blank` if the most likely classification is no animal.
+The highest species probability in a video is taken to be the _only_ species in that video, and the output returned is simply the video name and the name of the species with the highest class probability, or `blank` if the most likely classification is no animal.
 Defaults to `False`

 #### `weight_download_region [us|eu|asia]`